neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

         # loads the current trace of the channel in a 1D Numpy Array
         sweep = stf.get_trace(trace,channel)

-        # creates a destiny python list to append the data
+        # creates a destination python list to append the data
         dsweep = []

         # running mean algorithm